B-War/Eclipse-Tools/Readme.md

 # Eclipse Tools

 Eclipse Tools is a Python package designed to assist with simulating combat scenarios in the context of the Eclipse board game.
-It provides functionalities to create fleets, define ship types, simulate combat rounds, and analyze combat outcomes.
+It provides functionalities to create fleets, define ship types, simulate combat rounds, and analyze combat outcomes. **Note the current targeting stratergy tries to assign hits in the way that a player might, this means it will likely perform better than the targetting rules of non-player control ships.**

 ## Features: